Cotya/magento-composer-installer/Milestone/2/index.md

 bragento: You shouldn't exclude Magento 1 in any case.
 The community is just embracing the Idea of using the Composer for Magento projects and should be able to rely on the Composer Installer in the near future.
 Even when customers start switching to Magento 2, some customers won't be willing to do so anytime soon.
 As we are working towards standartizing our deployment processes throughout all releases, we would much appreciate to keep the same (or at least a simmilar) workflow.
 Of course you could always start working on a magento2-composer-installer whilst sharing parts of the package with the magento1 version and optimizing other parts for Magento 2.

+ajbonner: First thing, I don't like the idea of trying to support magento 1 & 2 within the same tool.
+As mentioned magento 2 fixes a lot of the problems that make composer integration hard and I think it will needlessly complicate the codebase.
+I feel there should be a composer installer for mage 1, and a version for mage 2, they can share some code, but they ultimately should be two different projects.
+As per the above comments, I can't see Magento 1 going anywhere anytime soon.
+I know my company wont adopt magento 2 anytime soon and large e-tailers are not going to be able/want to move quickly to mage2.
+Composer and composer installer offer such big wins for managing dependencies that it would be a shame too if development simple ceased or slowed down for it in favour of mage 2.
+So I hope that the problems that exist within composer installer can be looked at as it will benefit more people in the medium term that work that benefits mage 2.